4GeeksAcademy/machine-learning-content/README.md

 ## Collect and store data (4 days)

-1. Data Science project structure
+1. Intro to SQL (Structured Query language)

-1.2.
-Static Files (csv, json, yml)
+1.2 Create and connect to SQL databases with Python

-📝 Creating project structure and loading files
+📝 Connect to a Sql database and analyse it

-2. Web Scraping tools and techniques.
+2. Loading Static Files (csv, json, yml)

-📝 Load tweets from Twitter
+2.2  Web Scraping tools and techniques

-3. Create and connect to SQL databases with Python.
+📝 Web scraping stock data from a website

-📝 Connect and analyse a Sql dataset
+3. Data Science project structure

-Project part I: Web scraping dataset and storing it on SQL DB
+Project: Interacting with the Twitter API

 ## Data Management (3 days)